Ethics Committee

 - EC contact information

-- Foreseeable circumstances under which the investigator(s) may remove the participant without his/her consent
+- Foreseeable circumstances under which the investigator(s) may remove the participant without the participant’s consent

 - The consequences of a participant’s decision to withdraw from the research, and procedures for orderly withdrawal by the participant

-- That the participant and/or his/her legal representative(s) or guardian(s) will be notified in a timely manner if significant new findings develop during the course of the study which may affect the participant's willingness to continue
+- That the participant or legal representative/guardian will be notified in a timely manner if significant new findings develop during the course of the study which may affect the participant's willingness to continue

 - Any additional costs to the participant that may result from participation in the research